BASIC HAND TRACKING USING PYTHON

 MOTION DETECTION AND TRACKING USING OPENCV AND PYTHON

-FACE DETECTION USING MEDIAPIPE AND PYTHON
+COLOR DETECTION USING OPENCV AND PYTHON